reshma223/Web-UI-Testing/README.md

-See ZNotes for any confusion
+See ZNotes for any confusion.
 Everything describe under ZNotes